PTDoc – Documentation and Reporting for Penetration Tests

-The idea for PTDoc emerged during the growth of the binsec team: How can quality remain consistently high when individual penetration testers have different personal focus areas?
-And how can we ensure that the outcome of a test is always identical – regardless of which senior penetration tester carries it out?
+The idea for PTDoc emerged during the growth of our binsec team: How can we keep quality consistently high when individual penetration testers have different personal areas of expertise?
+And how do you ensure that the result of a pentest is always consistent – regardless of which Senior Penetration Tester conducts the assessment?

 In recent years, it has become clear that this structured approach regularly reveals vulnerabilities that were missed in previous tests.
 One client even stated that they no longer consider earlier assessments from other providers to have been “real” penetration tests.